 Plaintiffs' attorneys Bob Nersesian and Thea Sankiewicz broke favorable new ground regarding ID laws and police behavior (or misbehavior).
 Mesquite Police Officer Southwick admitted on the stand that he wrongfully threatened to arrest the victims if they refused to show him ID that he then (illegally) turned over to Virgin River security guards, but said doing so is the policy of the department (demanded to be complied with by the Chief of Police ) in alleged trespassing incidents involving casinos, even when there is no reasonable suspicion of any criminal activity by the patrons.

-Eldorado Reno guard charged with second degree murder in killing of patron
+Eldorado Reno guard pleads guilty to manslaughter in killing of patron

-A Reno casino security guard is under arrest, accused of using excessive force against a man who died in December, police said Thursday night.
-Stefen Johnson, 24, is charged with second-degree murder, police said, in the Dec.
-15 death of Victor Victoria-Acevedo, 23.
+A Reno casino security guard accused of using excessive force in the death of a patron who was being trespassed, pleaded guilty to involuntary manslaughter, and was sentenced to six months in jail and $5,000 restitution.
+Stefen Johnson, 24, was initially charged with second-degree murder in the Dec.
+15, 2013 death of Victor Victoria-Acevedo, 23.

 Cheating of patron by Bally's and Resorts Tunica detailed in MS Gaming Hearing Examiner's Decision